python/cpython/Doc/library/xmlrpc.client.rst

 .. attribute:: Binary.data

    The binary data encapsulated by the :class:`Binary` instance.
-The data is provided as an 8-bit string.
+The data is provided as a :class:`bytes` object.

 :class:`Binary` objects have the following methods, supported mainly for internal use by the marshalling/unmarshalling code:

-.. method:: Binary.decode(string)
+.. method:: Binary.decode(bytes)

-   Accept a base64 string and decode it as the instance's new data.
+   Accept a base64 :class:`bytes` object and decode it as the instance's new data.

 .. method:: Binary.encode(out)